-Quillayute Valley School District No. 402 Clallam County September 1, 2014 through August 31, 2015
+Quillayute Valley School District No. 402 Clallam County September 1, 2015 through August 31, 2016

-Superintendent and Board of Directors Quillayute Valley School District No. 402 Forks, Washington
+Board of Directors Quillayute Valley School District No. 402 Forks, Washington

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Quillayute Valley School District No. 402, Clallam County, Washington, as of and for the year ended August 31, 2015, and the related notes to the financial statements, which collectively comprise the District's financial statements, and have issued our report thereon dated May 25, 2016.
-As discussed in Note 1 to the financial statements, during the year ended August 31, 2015, the District implemented Governmental Accounting Standards Board Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Quillayute Valley School District No. 402, Clallam County, Washington, as of and for the year ended August 31, 2016, and the related notes to the financial statements, which collectively comprise the District's financial statements, and have issued our report thereon dated May 18, 2017.